Started Pup & Puppies!

 Photo below was Baron at about 10 weeks old.

-A REPEAT BREEDING IS PLANNED WITH PUPS READY TO GO IN FEBRUARY 2018.
+MASON X KIMBER: A REPEAT BREEDING IS PLANNED WITH PUPS READY TO GO GUESSTIMATED IN MID-JUNE 2018.
 NAVHDA, AKC HUNT TEST AND FIELD TRIAL HOMES WILL GET FIRST PREFERENCE.
 Send an email to firstname.lastname@example.org

-The pups pictured below were from the same breeding that is being planned.
+The pups pictured below were from Mason and Kimber's first litter.

 Kimber's next litter will be registered with the AKC and NAVHDA and is anticipated to produce very cooperative pups full of natural hunting ability.
 Kimber has a very sweet disposition along with a very biddable temperament.
 This is Kimber's first litter.